EuroProofNet/europroofnet.github.io/_pages/wg3-meeting1.md

 ### Funding applications

-The action can fund the travel to Valencia of about 10 participants with a daily allowance fixed at 100 euros.
-If you want to go to Valencia and be reimbursed, you need to send a mail to Alicia Villanueva <villanue@dsic.upv.es> **before January 16**.
-The action members who will be reimbursed will be chosen by taking into account the following criteria in order: importance wrt the research coordination objectives; inclusive target countries; age; gender; team with low resources; balance over the action life time between people, teams, countries and working groups.
+The action can fund the travel to ValencShort talkst countries; age; gender; team with low resources; balance over the action life time between people, teams, countries and working groups.

 ### Venue & Accommodation